Anthony Anderson to host strike-delayed Emmys ceremony

-LOS ANGELES (AP) — Comedy actor Anthony Anderson has been nominated for multiple Emmy Awards, and now he’ll be presiding over January’s strike-delayed ceremony.
+LOS ANGELES (AP) — Anthony Anderson has been nominated for multiple Emmy Awards, and now he’ll be presiding over January’s strike-delayed ceremony.

 The Fox network announced Anderson will host the Jan.
 15 ceremony, which honors the best shows, performances and other work on television.